Northern Trust and Wharton Glo - GuruFocus.com

 While succession is a normal, healthy part of every family’s evolution, succession plans are rare, with just one-third of respondents having a formal succession plan in place for either the family office or the family itself.
 Further, when there is a succession plan in place, only 37% of stakeholders are aware of the plan.

 “The risks inherent in avoiding these conversations and failing to prepare are immense.
-A well-planned succession process takes at least a year; the time to start is now,” said David W. Fox, President of Northern Trust Global Family and Private Investment Office Services.
+A well-planned succession process takes at least a year; the time to start is now,” Fox said.

 Methodology